Vigilante Cabin

 The living room is fully furnished, and there is a functioning bathroom during the summer months, with running water, a sink, shower and a flush toilet.
 The

 bathroom is sealed off when the water system at the cabin is winterized.
 An outhouse with vault toilet is available east of the house.
-A picnic table and a fire ring are located nearby but firewood is not provided for campfires.
+A picnic table and a fire ring are provided but guests must supply their own wood for campfires.

 Guests need to bring their own water, including enough for cleaning, from October to May.
 Other items to bring include bedding, pillows, towels, soap, matches, flashlight and garbage bags, among other